ronnyhota/Oscar-Leading-Actress-API/README.md

 # Oscar Leading Actress API

-A simple web app that tells you which actress won the Oscar for Best Leading Actress in any year from 2010 to 2025.
+A simple web app that tells you which actress won the Oscar for Best Leading Actress in any year from 2010 to 2025, and contains photos of the actresses!

 ## What Does This Do?

 **The Problem:** You want to quickly find out who won the Best Actress Oscar in a specific year (between 2010 and 2025) without searching through long lists online.

-**The Solution:** This app lets you type in an actress's name and instantly get back which movie she won for and what year.
+**The Solution:** This app lets you type in an actress's name and instantly get back which movie she won for and what year (along with a photo of her).
 It's fast and easy to use!

 ## How It Works